Page

 Scratches

 Scratches stem from diverse sources, including car washes and road debris.
 While some surface scratches can be removed, deeper ones pose a challenge.
-Our clear coat not only protects but also acts as a filler, often concealing scratches effectively.
+Our clear coat not only protects but also acts as a filler, often concealing scratches completely.

 • Microcracking Crazing Headlight Lens Restoration